Coronavirus stokes tensions between Erdogan and Istanbul's mayor

 Imamoglu, seen as a possible future candidate for the presidency, launched the campaign this week with the slogan "We will succeed together", seeking cash and other donations from wealthier Turks for hundreds of thousands of those in need.
 Erdogan then launched a rival "National Solidarity" campaign and promised seven months of his salary to the cause.
-Various state institutions, firms and politicians made contributions.
+Various state institutions, firms and politicians made contributions and the president condemned the municipal campaigns on Wednesday.

+The Istanbul municipality said on Wednesday it had launched a court case seeking to lift the block on its accounts and revive the fundraising campaign.
+Eleven mayors from CHP-run cities issued a joint statement calling for the Interior Ministry to reverse its move, saying it was a time to put politics aside and avoid polarisation.

-Separately, Istanbul has filed a legal complaint about what it said were orchestrated social media posts accusing the city council of allowing overcrowding on public transport that undermined the fight against the outbreak.
+Separately, Istanbul has filed a legal complaint about what it said were orchestrated social media posts accusing the city council of allowing overcrowding on public transport that undermined the fight against the coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)